trajano/commons-testing/README.md

 libraries.
 This project addresses the common testing functionality at the expense of version locking some dependencies.

-This library is also built to work with Java SE 6 environments in order to maximize compatibility.

 At present this implements [Utility class validation][1] and [SSL certificate check bypass][2].